SEI-R-2-22/u2_lesson_mongo_install/README.md

 ### On either OS

-If the service appears to be running, type `mongo` and hit enter.
+If the service appears to be running, type `mongosh` and hit enter.

 You should see something like this: